bazelbuild/bazel-blog/_posts/2018-01-19-config-parsing-order.md

    effectively arm64 in fixed-point expansion, x86 with in-place, since misalteredfoo’s expansion is independent of the previous config mention.

-### Suggestions for users of --config
+### Suggestions for users of `--config`

-Lay users of --config might also see some surprising changes depending on usage patterns.
+Lay users of `--config` might also see some surprising changes depending on usage patterns.
 The following suggestions are to avoid those differences.
 Both of the following will cause warnings if missed.

-A. Avoid including to the same --config twice
+A. Avoid including to the same `--config` twice

-B. Put --config options FIRST, so that explicit options continue to have precedence over the expansions of the configs.
+B. Put `--config` options FIRST, so that explicit options continue to have precedence over the expansions of the configs.

-Multiple mentions of a single --config, when combined with violations of #1, may cause surprising results, as shown in #1’s motivating examples.
+Multiple mentions of a single `--config`, when combined with violations of #1, may cause surprising results, as shown in #1’s motivating examples.
 In the new expansion, multiple expansions of the same config will warn.
 Multi-valued options will receive duplicates values, which may be surprising.

 #### Motivating example for B